Updated to: 16 February 2015Download as PDF

 No statistics on the annual number of SEA is available for the moment, as the provisions for SEA are very recent (in 2013).

 Central SEA database

-Within the framework of joint project between MINEPDED and ACAMEE, an environmental assessment information management system (SIGEES) was developed and is being tested (in 2013).
-It provides space for information on SEA.
+Within the framework of joint project between MINEPDED and ACAMEE, an environmental assessment information management system (SIGEES) was developed and is being tested in 2013.
+It provided space for information on SESA.

 |No information is available.|

 - 1998: Environmental Assessment of Transport Sector Program.assessment of environmental